Internships - Required for urban studies - see below.

 - Geography, BSE, and GIS students may often register for internship credits in URBS 3986, the Urban Studies Internship Seminar (2cr).
 See following desciption and contact firstname.lastname@example.org for more information.
 This and other internship courses at UMTC will count towards your 120 minimum credits and many minor programs.

 Urban Studies Requirements

 Urban studies majors are required to complete one internship experience of at least 140 hours.
 The internship requirement is intended to help you become familiar with the challenges and opportunities of the working world.
 The internship experience requires 140 hours of work over the semester or 8-week summer session at a particular agency, organization, or company in either the private business sector, the public service sector, or in a non-profit organization or foundation.
 Internships may be paid or unpaid.
 Internships should be completed towards the end of your Urban Studies coursework.
-Schedule an appointment with the urban studies advisor, Paula Pentel, to talk about your plans and to register your internship experience with CLA and then register for the Internship Seminar UrbS 3896--to be taken concurrent with your experience..
-The seminar is completed concurrent with the internship and is partially online.
+Schedule an appointment with the urban studies advisor, Paula Pentel, to talk about your plans and to register your internship experience with CLA and then register for the Internship Seminar UrbS 3896--to be taken concurrent with your experience.

 Urban Studies graduates have pursued a variety of internships in a wide range of organizations and agencies.
 Students are encouraged to pursue internship experiences in areas which match their interests and may provide an ongoing or future source of employment.
 As in the past, we would like to maintain a reasonable amount of flexibility for those students with special opportunities.
 As such, arrangements can be made for students who wish to complete internships in other US or foreign cities.